stegos/stegos-docs-hugo/content/developers/WebSocket_API.md

 #### Change Password

-Re-encrypts an account's sensitive data using a new password.
+Re-encrypt sensitive account data using a new password.

-**Must be unsealed:** yes
+**Unlocked:** yes

 **Request:**